What’s more important for B2B businesses: brand building or lead generation?

 As the name suggests, reputation-building content is all about establishing your brand’s reputation, for example as a thought leader, innovator or expert voice.

-By doing this, you create a secure brand position that will pay dividends when people do begin their buyer journey, and you’ll also build connections within your industry and with the wider public.
+By doing this, you catch people’s interest and create a secure brand position that will pay dividends when people do begin their buyer journey, and you’ll also build connections within your industry and with the wider public.

 This is the most difficult type of content for your competitors to copy because it is based on your unique IP, experience or perspective as a business.